Donnie-McGee/Festival-Purchase-Behavior-Analysis/2.- Data Sharpening/README.md

 #### Rating fields

-Originally, the unique values in *"satisfaction_score"* were limited to [5, 6, 7, 9], which doesn't accurately reflect the range of real attendee experiences.
+Originally, the unique values in "satisfaction_rating"* were limited to [5, 6, 7, 9], which doesn't accurately reflect the range of real attendee experiences.
 In practice, ratings tend to vary more widely (from 1 to 10), influenced by each person's expectations, mood, and overall experience.

 To better simulate this variability, I created custom probability distributions and randomly reassigned values across the dataset.
 The same approach was applied to *"security_rating"* and *"cleanliness_rating"*.